NTDLS/CatMQ/README.md

 With the client, we can interact with the server.
 Create/delete/purge queues, subscribe and of course send and receive messages.
-Messages are sent by simply passing a serializable class instanct that inherits ICMqMessage.
+Messages are sent by simply passing a serializable class instance that inherits ICMqMessage.

 ```csharp